juliusdeblaaij/BreedableFish/README.md

 - Tropical fish are currently able to breed within different variants.
 (Fortunately, atleast one of the parent fish' variant is used for the offspring.)
 - None of the fish have a breed cooldown (there is a small amount of cooldown, but not the regulare 5 minutes).
+- Dolphin babies are larger than their parents
+- Dolphin babies still give loot